 This is a great walk.
 Hard work – and I think a breezy warm day of blue skies and clear views would make it better still and more worthwhile in terms of views, nature and simply soaking up the atmosphere.
 I’ll come back in late Spring to do this again with a longer day to linger in a few of the amazing landscapes it offers.

 One bonus of having walked this before is to see how footwear and clothes compare.
 The last time I made this walk a couple of years ago W to E, my feet really suffered – though I was on tarmac for the last couple of miles trudging through Eastbourne.
 I have recently started using Footactive Sports Innersoles which can be picked up for half price at about £14.00.
 The difference (compared with using Salomon’s branded insole in my X-Utras) has been amazing, the same boot but the forefoot and heel are just better protected from impact and a gnarly surface underoot.
-Innersoles in general (I used to use Superfeet Green but found them too rigid) and these in particular have had the most impact on my enjoyment and comfort on longer walks.
+Innersoles in general (I used to use Superfeet Green but found them too rigid) and these in particular, have had the most beneficial impact on my enjoyment and comfort on longer walks.